thasneem4work12/case_study/README.md

 # 📞 Call Center Simulation (Python)

 This project simulates a simple call center system using Python.
-It models how customer waiting time and queue length change when the number of agents (staff) increases.
+It models how customer waiting time and queue length change when the number of agents increases.
 The simulation is built using time-stepped logic (1 second per step) and visualized using **matplotlib**.

 ---